dd86k/ddcpuid/README.md

 - Can be used as a stand-alone tool or as a library.
 - BetterC compatible.
 - DUB compatible.
-- Does not rely on either the C runtime nor the D runtime.
+- The library does not rely on any runtime (C, D) nor the OS.
 - Surpasses CPU-Z, [Intel's Go CPUID](https://github.com/intel-go/cpuid/) module, and Druntime's `core.cpuid` module.
 - _Currently featuring 240 CPUID bits documented and counting!_